djangodeployment/django-deployment-book/07-settings.rst

    once per day.
 Whenever a program run by ``cron`` throws an error message, ``cron`` emails that error message to the administrator.
    ``cron`` always works with a local mail server.
 If you don't install a local mail server, you will miss these error messages.
-In the chapters about recovery we will setup the backup for your server to run with ``cron``, and you don't want to miss any error messages from your backup system!
+We will later use ``cron`` to clear sessions and to backup the server, and we don't want to miss any error messages.

 2. While Django attempts to send an error email, if something goes wrong, it fails silently.
 This behaviour is appropriate (the system